karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 # From Ethernet Packets to Light: How Data Travels 12,000 km Across Oceans

 Have you ever wondered how a voice or video call travels from your home to the farthest corner of the globe?
 Regardless of the distance, the audio remains crystal clear and the video quality remarkably stable.
 This is the power of the "network of networks"—the Internet.
 While the Internet is described as a global highway, the true engineering marvel lies in how the traffic is managed and who is "driving" on that highway.
-These factors ultimately dictate latency, throughput, and the overall user experience.
+These factors ultimately dictate latency, throughput and the overall user experience.

 To put this into perspective, consider a single data packet whether it is a video stream, a message, or a social media post.
 How does it travel from New York to Chennai—a distance of over 12,000 km—in a mere fraction of a second?

 The answer lies in **light**, the fastest phenomenon known to science, whose speed is the universe’s ultimate limit.
 However, light alone is only half the story.
-To understand this global feat, we must delve deeper into the sophisticated engineering, architectural design, and complex systems that harness the speed of light to make this possible on a global scale.
+To understand this global feat, we must delve deeper into the sophisticated engineering, architectural design and complex systems that harness the speed of light to make this possible on a global scale.

 ## **Copper Has Limits, Optical Fiber Changes the Game**

-Ethernet over copper has served as the default medium for connecting routers, switches, and end devices in LAN environments for several decades.
+Ethernet over copper has served as the default medium for connecting routers, switches and end devices in LAN environments for several decades.
 However, copper is subject to well-defined physical limitations.
 In standard Ethernet (1000BASE-T, 10GBASE-T), the maximum supported distance is approximately 100 meters.
-This limit is not arbitrary; rather, it is dictated by signal attenuation, noise, crosstalk (NEXT/FEXT), and timing constraints.
+This limit is not arbitrary; rather, it is dictated by signal attenuation, noise, crosstalk (NEXT/FEXT) and timing constraints.

 From a design perspective, copper is optimized for short-reach, high-speed communication within confined spaces rather than long-haul transport.
 Conversely, optical fiber exhibits attenuation characteristics that are orders of magnitude superior to copper (typically ~0.2 dB/km in modern single-mode fiber) by operating in the optical domain using light.